Renal medullary carcinoma: Signs and symptoms

 Other researchers have reported a palpable renal mass or enlarged lymph nodes.

 Causes

 The etiology of renal medullary carcinoma is still not completely understood.
 However, the majority of individuals diagnosed with this type of cancer have had sickle cell trait, in which the person carries one normal copy of the hemoglobin A gene (HbA) and one copy of the hemoglobin A gene harboring the genetic mutation found in sickle cell disease (HbS).
 These individuals do not have sickle cell disease but can manifest symptoms such as kidney damage over the course of their lives.
-The other genetic or environmental factors that contribute to the risk of renal medullary carcinoma are unknown.

 Mechanism

 The finding that virtually all people affected by renal medullary carcinoma carry at least one copy of the HbS mutation suggests that sickle cell trait somehow predisposes to this type of cancer.
 The precise mechanism is unknown, but red blood cells with a sickle cell configuration have been identified in pathology specimens.

 Diagnosis

 The diagnosis of renal medullary carcinoma is typically made after individuals with sickle cell trait present with the typical signs and symptoms outlined above, in combination with radiographic imaging (usually abdominal/pelvic CT scan) studies and ultimately surgical biopsy and pathological examination of the tumor.
 Findings on radiographic examination are non-specific and can reveal a mass deep within the kidney.
 Histopathology studies show a distinctive pattern that can be distinguished from other renal tumors.